wrm.gif

 If you wish to publish this, include source: www.freebsd.nfo.sk

-I expect that you will have a complete FreeBSD system installed on your hard disk (as you will make a copy of it onto your CD/DVD/USB).
+I expect that you will have a complete FreeBSD system installed on your hard drive (as you will make a copy of it onto your CD/DVD/USB).
 A good way to start with this is to create a separate directory like /usr/USB-or-CD.

 The USB kernel can be made with this code in the KERNEL configuration file: